open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-04.md

 ## Releases and Updates

-Here are the latest updates from our core repositories.
+Here are the latest updates from some of our core repositories.

 ##### [Specification](/docs/reference/specification/)